deryayigit/ceng-foundations/README.md

 ## 🛠️ Technologies & Languages
 - **C, C++** – Primary focus for algorithms, data structures, and core projects
 - **Python, C#** – Used in select projects and experiments
 - **Core Computer Engineering Concepts** – Implemented through hands-on projects
+- I selected the technology according to the needs and purpose.

 ---